-Figure 4 Example of Managing the Technology
+Figure 5 Example of Managing the Technology

-- b.
-Reading - i.
-Managing Information Technology in a New Age (IBM, 2000).
-Note: This may be dated and needs to be reviewed. - ii.
+- i.
+Managing Information Technology in a New Age (IBM, 2000). - ii.
 Where Machines Could Replace Humans-and Where They Can't (Yet) (Chui, Manyika, & Miremadi, 2016). - c.
-Discussion

-In Principles for Applying Information Technology (James Drogan, 2005) the point is made that "The only legitimate uses of information systems are to improve the performance of the enterprise."
+Discussion made that "The only legitimate uses of information systems are to improve the performance of the enterprise."
 This requires management that is knowledgeable and involved.